Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 I'm glad you asked.
 I think "awesomeness" is what we should be talking about when we talk about morality.
 Why do I think this?

 "Awesome" is not a philosophical landmine.
-If someone encounters the word "right", all sorts of bad philosophy and connotations send them spinning off into the existential void.
-"Awesome", on the other hand, has no philospohical respectability, hence no philosophical baggage.
+If someone encounters the word "right", all sorts of bad philosophy and connotations send them spinning off into the void.
+"Awesome", on the other hand, has no philosophical respectability, hence no philosophical baggage.

 "Awesome" is vague enough to capture all your moral intuition by the well-known mechanisms behind fake utility functions, and meaningless enough that this is no problem.
 If you think "happiness" is the stuff, you might get confused and try to maximize actual happiness.
 If you think awesomeness is the stuff, it is much harder to screw it up.